Friday, September 28, 2012

 Mentors I Haven't Met

 But alas, nobody.
-Sure, some great teachers, but no wise man with a white beard and stern voice.
+Sure, some great teachers, but no wise man with a white beard and stern, fatherly voice.

 So I was forced to expand the definition of mentors.
 Below is a list of mentors I haven't met, but have shaped my path nonetheless.